FAForever/wiki-pages/FAF-chat.md

 title: FAF Chat
 description:
 published: true
-date: 2021-12-30T01:23:49.323Z
+date: 2021-12-30T01:34:15.154Z
-tags: chat tabs, chat commands, player list, player status, joining chat via browser, avatars, client
+tags:
 editor: markdown
 dateCreated: 2021-08-31T09:43:19.686Z
 ---

 ![chat-tab2.png](/chat-tab2.png)
 ## Chat tabs
-- '#aeolus' est le canal par défaut que chaque joueur rejoint automatiquement lorsqu’il démarre FAF.
-Le chat principal est en anglais seulement, donc s’il vous plaît ne pas utiliser d’autres langues là-bas.
-Suivez également les [chat rules](https://faforever.com/rules).
+- `#aeolus` is the default channel that every player automatically joins when they start FAF.
+The main chat is English only, so please don't use other languages there.
+Also, follow the [chat rules](https://faforever.com/rules).
-- Les salons de discussion sans # sont privés, tels que les messages directs aux autres joueurs.
+- Chatrooms without a # are private, such as direct messages to other players.

-Vous pouvez ouvrir un chat privé avec un joueur en double-cliquant sur son nom dans la liste des noms.
+You can open up a private chat with a player by double-clicking his name in the name list.
 ## Chat commands
-Écrivez des commandes de chat directement dans le chat, en commençant par « ! » « # » ou « / »
+Write chat commands directly in chat, starting with "!" "#" or "/"

-- **/me** - suivi d’un texte.
-Parle à la 3ème personne.
-Eg. *Utilisateur suivi d’un texte*.
+- **/me** - followed by text.
+Speaks in the 3rd person. eg. *User followed by text*.
-- **!seen** - suivi du nom d’utilisateur.
-Indique quand l’utilisateur a été la dernière fois en ligne, il est sensible à la casse.
+- **!seen** - followed by the username.
+Shows when was user last time online, it is case sensitive.
 - **!streams** - Shows all currently online [streams](/Casts&Livestreams ) of Forged Alliance.
 (Twitch, HitBox, etc)
-- **!streams** - Affiche tous les [streams] actuellement en ligne (/Casts&Livestreams) de Forged Alliance.
-(Twitch, HitBox, etc.)
+- **!casts** - Shows last five Youtube Supreme Commander videos.
+(In order to get your video on this list, type in name of the video either "Supreme Commander" or "Forged Alliance")
-- **!trainers** - Messages privées vous une liste de [formateurs] actuellement en ligne (/User-Groups#trainers).
+- **!trainers** - PMs you a list of currently online [trainers](/User-Groups#trainers).
-- **!mods** - Messages privées vous une liste de [modérateurs] actuellement en ligne (/User-Groups#faf-moderators).
+- **!mods** - PMs you a list of currently online [moderators](/User-Groups#faf-moderators).
-- **!help** - Répertorie toutes les commandes fafbot disponibles et leurs descriptions
+- **!help** - Lists all available fafbot commands and their descriptions
-- **#REPLAYID** - Lien de téléchargement généré pour [replay](/Replays-&-Live-Games), montre la carte jouée et répertorie tous les joueurs.
+- **#REPLAYID** - Generated download link for [replay](/Replays-&-Live-Games), shows map played and lists all players.
-- **!kick** - utilisé par les opérateurs de chaîne pour expulser les utilisateurs de la chaîne
+- **!kick** - used by channel operators for kicking users from the channel
-- **!ban** - utilisé par les opérateurs de chaîne pour bannir un utilisateur de la chaîne
+- **!ban** - used by channel operators for banning a user from channel
-- **/topic** - suivi du texte.
-Modifie la rubrique d’un canal.
+- **/topic** - followed by text.
+Changes topic of a channel.

-Les commandes **!kick**,**!ban** et **/topic** peuvent être utilisées dans votre canal de chat de clan si le canal est [enregistré] (/Chat-IRC-server) sur votre IRC.
+**!kick**,**!ban** and **/topic** commands can be used in your clan chat channel if the channel is [registered](/Chat-IRC-server) to your IRC.

 ## Player list
-Sur le côté droit, la fenêtre de recherche.
-Il essaiera de trouver des joueurs en ligne qui sont actuellement dans le chat et d’afficher combien de joueurs sont en ligne pendant que vous ne recherchez pas.
+On the Right-hand side the search window.
+It will try to find online players who are currently in the chat, and display how many players are online while you don't search.
 - There is an option to assign randomly coloured names to each player, but this will only override grey and dark grey colours

 ### [Clans](/Clans)